waffleio/hackshop/content/cards/attendee/promise.md

 #### What is a UVP?
 Your unique value proposition is the promise you're making to your customer that's compelling enough for them to jump on board.

-There are a couple of ways you can think ae way to think about it:
+#### Writing a UVP
+Here are two suggested formats:

-1) Ask yourself: "If I solve this problem (Box 1) `[by doing this]` for my customer (Box 2), is that compelling?"
+1) Ask yourself: "If I solve *the problem* `[by doing this]` for *my customer*, is that compelling?"

-Whatever the `[by doing this]` is the Unique Value Proposition you're proposing.
+Whatever you substitute in for `[by doing this]` is the Unique Value Proposition you're proposing.

 2) Complete the statement: "I can promise [the customer in Box 1] who faces [the problem in Box 2] that I can give them [unique value proposition in Box 3]."

-Don't forget to fill out the `High Level Concept` -- a clear way to describe who you are.
+Lastly, don't forget to fill out the `High Level Concept`!
+This serves as a clear way to describe who you are.
 For Uber, this would be "Order a taxi with your phone."
 It can also be an 'x for y' concept like "Instagram for Pet Lovers."